The mission of the Marquette Chamber of Commerce is to enhance quality of life by supporting the business community in the Marquette Area.

 Rick Rhoades has worked at WLUC-TV6 since October of 2003.
 He began his career as a local Account Executive selling advertising and marketing strategies to local UP business.
 Since 2010, Rick has served as the Local Sales Manager where he manages Account Executives on building relationships in the community, building successful marketing strategies and oversees their professional development.
 Rick has a great understanding on what is necessary to build a vibrant local economy.
 In his free time Rick enjoys to play golf as much as possible and spend as much time as he can with his wife of 14 years and 2 daughters!

 In his nearly four years as a financial advisor and fourteen years as a construction project manager and estimator, Christian has developed very strong organizational and managerial skills.
 He has learned that the most valuable of these skills is to empower others to get the job done by fostering an environment of trust and values.
-He believes that the most important aspects of anything that a business does has to be centered around it’s relationships with its employees and customers.
+He believes that the most important aspects of anything that a business does has to be centered around it’s relationships with its employees and clients.
 By treating employees as partners instead of employees, we all accomplish more.
-The same can be said about how customers are treated, which is why he always aims to provide outrageous customer service.
+The same can be said about how clients are treated, which is why he always aims to provide outrageous client service.
 To develop these kinds of relationships, he takes a systematic approach and plans his business around these as process goals that ultimately drive the business product goals.